Top Questions

 Massage Therapy Questions

 There are a lot of questions that people have when visiting a new Massage Therapist, whether they are new to massage or have had 1000 treatments from other therapists.
 Find some of the most common questions people have below.
 If something is still unclear, don’t hesitate to get in touch.
-And remember - no question is a silly one - as long as no malicious intent is involved
+And remember - no question is a silly one - as long as no malicious intent is involved.
+You can also find lots of useful information on our services page and in our blog posts

 disability, mobility & chronic illness issues